Streamerbot/sb-linux-installer/README.md

 optional: `jq`

-If the release will be optained automatically from github `jq` is needed, which will be attempted to be installed automatically.
+If the release will be obtained automatically from github `jq` is needed, which will be attempted to be installed automatically.
 If an url or a local file of the release file is provided (see below), installation of `jq` can be skipped.

 **mandatory**: `wine`